http4k/http4k-connect/kafka/rest/README.md

 # Kafka Rest Proxy

+There are 2 distinct APIs in the Rest proxy:

+# v2

-The main `KafkaRest` connector provides the following Actions:
+The main `KafkaRest` connector provides the following v2 Actions:
+-
 - CreateConsumer
 - DeleteConsumer
 - GetOffsets